JillAshey/SedimentStress/Bioinf/InterProScan.md

 Running on the putnam lab node (need to be on uri network to use, am using uri vpn) because it has the newest version of interproscan.
 Used IPS_acerv.sh code above.

+Worked!
+Got a tab file out of it

 #### Mcav

 Going to try running InterProScan on Mcav now.
 IPS seems to take a while, like weeks. but it did finish super fast on Ofav

 ```
+# Check number of proteins
+zgrep -c "^>" Mcavernosa.maker.proteins.fasta
+25142

 nano IPS_mcav.sh

 #!/bin/bash